"""Sprite3D, SpriteAnimation3D, AnimatedSprite3D -- billboarded sprites in 3D."""

 [docs]

-"""Override: frame size is texture size divided by sheet grid dimensions."""
+"""Frame size is the texture size divided by sheet grid dimensions."""

 ps = float(self.pixel_size)